 and if He rescued righteous Lot, oppressed by the sensual conduct of unprincipled men2 Peter 2:7(NASB)

-The whole of 2 Peter 2 is devoted to exposing the perilous destruction that follow in the wake of apostates, and the elderly apostle uses examples from the Old Testament, to demonstrate the ramifications of making wrong choices in life.
-He talked about the fallen angels who sinned by leaving their first estate. (v4) He spoke of the wicked people of Noah's day who rejected his call to righteousness (v6) and he identified the homosexuals and sexually perverted people of Sodom and Gomorrah (v8) in his teaching.
+The whole of 2 Peter 2 is devoted to exposing the perilous destruction that follows in the wake of apostates, and the elderly apostle uses examples from the Old Testament to demonstrate the ramifications of making wrong choices in life.
+He talked about the fallen angels who sinned by leaving their first estate, (v4).
+He spoke of the wicked people of Noah's day who rejected his call to righteousness, (v6).
+And he identified the homosexuals and sexually perverted people of Sodom and Gomorrah in his teaching, (v8).

-The first three conditional statements referred to the unsaved; the ungodly; the unrighteous - condemned sinners, who are under punishment for the day of judgment.
-The final conditional statements relates to LOT, a believer - "and if He rescued righteous Lot, who was oppressed by the sensual conduct of unprincipled men..."
-THEN...
+The first three conditional statements refer to the unsaved, the ungodly, and the unrighteous - condemned sinners who are under punishment for the day of judgment.
+The final conditional statements relates to LOT, a believer, "and if He rescued righteous Lot, who was oppressed by the sensual conduct of unprincipled men.....THEN..."

 His wife was a very materialistic woman and no doubt her unspiritual attitude and selfish behaviour had a demoralising effect on Lot, but his suggestion to give his virgin daughters to the marauding crown of sexually perverted men, is a testimony to the depth of ungodliness to which this wretched and unprincipled believer had fallen.

-In the ages to come, Lot will receive his free gift of salvation.. because he was SAVED, by faith... but he will have forfeited any reward because he did not LIVE by faith.
+In the ages to come, Lot will receive his free gift of salvation, because he was SAVED by faith... but he will have forfeited any reward because he did not LIVE by faith.
 May we live by faith and store up for ourselves treasure in heaven - gold, silver, precious stones.
-Ane may we be ready to be presented to Christ as a chaste virgin, with white robes - which are the good works of the saints, that are done in the power of the Spirit for the glory of God.. when we stand before Christ at the Bema judgement seat.
+Ane may we be ready to be presented to Christ as a chaste virgin, with white robes, which are the good works of the saints, done in the power of the Spirit for the glory of God... when we stand before Christ at the Bema judgement seat.